• Skip to primary navigation

 Why this recipe is just so good...

-• Pan frying vegetables is quicker than roasting vegetables.
-The turnips are ready in less than 15 minutes.
-And you will get that delicious caramelized flavor that a skillet gives to side dishes.
+• I have shared my other recipes for turnips, Loaded Mashed Turnips and Mashed Carrots and Turnips as delicious fall side dishes.
+But if you want another way to cook them, try fried turnips!
+Pan frying vegetables is quicker than roasting vegetables.
+These turnips are ready in less than 15 minutes.
+And you will get that delicious caramelized flavor that a skillet provides.

-• If you love tasty veggies, you have to try some of our favorites.
-Sauteed radishes, Fried Cabbage and Onions and Sweet and Spicy Brussels Sprouts are all delicious side dishes you can easily cook on your stovetop.
+• If you love tasty pan fried veggies, you have to try some of our favorites.
+Sauteed radishes, Fried Cabbage and Onions and Sweet and Spicy Brussels Sprouts are all delicious and you can easily cook on your stovetop.

 Ingredient Notes